lubuntu-team/manual/StyleGuide.rst

 - Use the - for bullet pointed lists usually at the beginning of lists of features.

+- Use oxford commas as easier for added or removing features.

 - Format for section orders like Summary --> Usage --> Screenshot (if one or two) --> Version --> How To Launch --> Customizing (If nesecary)

 Sections